 Can I Qualify for Disability Benefits With a Mental Health Issue or Illness?
 (1680)

 One of the key standards the SSA (Social Security Administration) evaluates when making disability determinations is the presence, type, and severity of a claimant’s disability.
-To help understand how SAA approves disability benefits, our disability attorneys wrote this helpful blog post discussing the initial process.
+To help understand how SAA approves disability benefits, our disability attorneys wrote about how you can get approved for disability.
 In the past, we’ve covered obesity, cardiovascular disease, and rare illnesses.
 In this entry, our Philadelphia disability attorney from Young, Marr & Associates will answer the question: can I qualify for benefits with a mental disorder?

 Mental Health and Disability Benefits in Pennsylvania